dmcooller/S2ZonaConfigurator/README.md

 - Mods can be placed in subfolders of the `mods` folder.
 The application will process them all
 - The application produces a changelog file in the `~mods` folder.
 You can turn it off by setting `OutputChangelogFile` to `false` in the `appsettings.Mine.json` file.
 - The application has a feature to detect mods conflicts and it's turned on by default.
 You can turn it off by setting `DetectModConflicts` to `false` in the `appsettings.Mine.json` file.
+- The application can delete old mods before generating new ones.
+You can turn it on by setting `DeleteOldMods` to `true` in the `appsettings.Mine.json` file.
+It will delete all the files in the `~mods` folder starting with value specified in `OutputPakName`.
+The default value is `ZonaBundle`.
+It can be useful if you turn on and off mods with additional files like assets.

 #### Diff